Figure-Flattering Knit Top

-1. First, press the hem in place.
-I prefer a 1- to 2-inch hem depth, and I press the hem before I sew the side seams, as it is easier to work with when flat.
+1. Press the hem in place.
+I prefer a 1-inch to 2-inch hem depth, and I press the hem before I sew the side seams, as it is easier to work with when flat.
 Use an oak tag pressing template for an even hem.

 2. Next, apply adhesive spray to the hem allowance.
+One choice is 505 Spray and Fix Temporary Fabric Spray.
 Use paper to mask off the hem area, spraying a section at a time with an even application of adhesive.
 Protect your table surface with a layer of paper, or place the garment in a shallow box.

 3. Finally, stick the hem in place, and machine or hand-stitch it to finish.